yursha/howtos/vcs-git.md

 The command takes options applicable to the `git rev-list` to control what is shown and how, and options applicable to the `git diff-*` to control how the changes each commit introduces are shown.

 ## log formatters
-- `% git log -p` - commits with diffs (patches) (helpful for code review)
+- `git log -p` - commits with diffs (patches) (helpful for code review)
-- `% git log --stat` - commits with stats
+- `git log --stat` - commits with stats
-- `% git log --shortstat`, `--name-only`, `--name-status`, `--abbrev-commit`, `--relative-date`
+- `git log --shortstat`, `--name-only`, `--name-status`, `--abbrev-commit`, `--relative-date`
-- `% git log --pretty=oneline` - format
+- `git log --pretty=oneline` - format
+- `git log --oneline`
+- `git log --decorate` - display which branches point to commits
-- `% git log --pretty=format:"h - %an, %ar : %s" - format
+- `git log --pretty=format:"h - %an, %ar : %s" - format
-- `% git log --graph` - ASCII graph showing your branch and merge history
+- `git log --graph` - ASCII graph showing your branch and merge history
+- `git log --all` - log all refs
+- `git log --graph --all` - nice staff
-- `% git shortlog` groups commits by author
+- `git shortlog` groups commits by author
-- `% git log --stat src/main/resources/assets/client` - see only commits to the files inside the folder (recursively) with stats
+- `git log --stat src/main/resources/assets/client` - see only commits to the files inside the folder (recursively) with stats

 ## log filters
 - `% git log --format="%s" v0.1.0..v0.1.1` - see commits between 2 tags